Jays-T/photography_philosophy_v1/README.md

 Create the superuser for the postgres database so you can have access to the django admin.

-python manage.py createsuperuser
+* python3 manage.py createsuperuser

-Now we need to add the required data into the database in the following order:
+Now we need to add the required data into the database
+## Must be done only in the following order:

-python manage.py loaddata categories python manage.py loaddata products
+* python3 manage.py loaddata categories
+* python3 manage.py loaddata products

-Now go back to settings.py in photography_philosophy and for your database environment variables put this:
+12. Now go back to settings.py in photography_philosophy and for your database environment variables put this:

 if 'DATABASE_URL' in os.environ:
     DATABASES = {